project

 Test

-Once the high-fidelity prototype was ready for use, I conducted moderated remote usability testing to see how well users could complete tasks related to the key features of the application.
-I was able to identify two major problems which I was able to work on and improve.
+Once the high-fidelity prototype was ready, I conducted moderated remote usability tests to see how well users could complete tasks related to the app’s main features.
+I identified two major issues that I was able to address and improve.

 Usability Testing